Updated: Sep 2, 2022

 Structure: Is the manuscript structured correctly?
 Does it follow the three-act structure?
 Is there a strong beginning, middle and end?

 These are all questions a developmental editor may think about when editing a manuscript, but it’s always helpful to keep them in mind yourself when revising your work.

 If you're currently looking for a developmental editor, I'd be more than happy to work with you and help you with your manuscript!
-If you're interested in learning more about my developmental editing services, please click here to discover my Manuscript Evaluation package.
+Here's my professional profile below:

 Many often believe that copy editors only check for spelling mistakes, grammatical errors, and typos.
 While that is an integral part of their role, this is a false assumption.